Spring is finally here. While the beautiful blooms and warmer temperatures are welcome

 striking a home or business.
 There is also coverage for lightning damage under

-• Flooding- Flood damage is generally not covered by a standard homeowners or
+the comprehensive portion of an auto insurance policy. - Flooding- Flood damage is generally not covered by a standard homeowners or

 renter’s insurance policy.
 This type of coverage is available through the federal